 The 1876 Willis Organ Project

-Working with Henry Willis & Sons organ builders, we have acquired the 1876 'Father' Willis organ from Bargeddie Church in Lanarkshire, and the surviving organ pipes from the 1877 Father Willis organ at Bow Common, London - pipes crafted by the same workers on the same machines within the same year.
+Working with Henry Willis & Sons organ builders, with whom we have signed a contract, we have acquired the 1876 'Father' Willis organ from Bargeddie Church in Lanarkshire, and the surviving organ pipes from the 1877 Father Willis organ at Bow Common, London - pipes crafted by the same workers on the same machines within the same year.
 With this material, and re-using the wooden organ case from our current instrument, we can build an organ with an authentic ‘original’ sound that suits our building and worship superbly, but with all the modern controls and features that will make it easy to use and maintain.

-We have raised £220,000 for this project so far, through regular donations from parishioners and several very generous private donations, and a generous grant of £35,000 from the Oxfordshire Historic Churches Trust.
-We are now ready to start building the project and need a further £150,000 to be sure that we can fully cover all the construction and installation costs.
+We have now raised and committed over £350,000 for this project so far, through regular donations from parishioners and several very generous private donations, and a generous grant of £35,000 from the Oxfordshire Historic Churches Trust.
+The building of the organ has begun at the Willis Factory in Liverpool.

 You can see and hear a demonstration of the Willis pipes from the Bargeddie organ,